OdinsPlasmaRifle/rummage/README.md

 # Rummage

-Product searcher for South African MTG stores.
+Product searcher for MTG stores in South Africa.
 The following stores are supported:

 - Luckshack
 - Dracoti